reshimahendra/lbw-go/internal/database/README.md

 # DATABASE

 Database folder containing database connection function and method to our postgresql server.
 To connect with the database, we are using [pgx][1] to get best performance.
+The `db.go` file contain database pool connection preparation and validation for the established pool connection.

 ### File Structure
 ```bash